An Investigation of Multi-feature Extraction and Super-resolution with Fast Microphone Arrays: Microphone Array Design and Fabrication

 \subsection{Electronics}

 This sensor contains a printed circuit board (PCB) with a 24x24 mm sensing area.
-The PCB contains 10 top-port analog MEMS microphones (Knowles SPU0410HR5H-PB), spaced 8-9 mm apart (Fig. \ref{fig:hardware}).
+The PCB contains 10 top-port analog MEMS microphones (Knowles SPU0410HR5H-PB, $<$\$1, 3.76$\times$2.95$\times$1.10 mm), spaced 8-9 mm apart (Fig. \ref{fig:hardware}).
 The microphone signals are fed through a multiplexer, followed by a voltage amplifier with a gain of 5.5 and a bias of 1 V. The microphones are sampled at 2500 Hz with the 12-bit analog-to-digital converter on a Teensy 3.6 microcontroller.
+This rate is limited by the communication with a PC.
 We use micro-ROS to communicate between a PC and the Teensy over USB \cite{uROS}.